dftlibs/numgrid/README.rst

 About
 =====

-Numgrid is a library that produces numerical integration grid for molecules based on atom coordinates, atom types, and basis set information.
-Numgrid can be built with C, Fortran, and Python bindings.
+numgrid is a library that produces numerical integration grid for molecules based on atom coordinates, atom types, and basis set information.
+This library can be built with C, Fortran, and Python bindings.

 Who are the people behind this code?